model-checking/kani/README.md

-# Rust Model Checker (Kani)
+# Kani Rust Verifier
-The Rust Model Checker (Kani) aims to be a bit-precise model-checker for Rust.
+The Kani Rust Verifier aims to be a bit-precise model-checker for Rust.

 Check out the [Documentation](https://model-checking.github.io/kani) for instructions on installing and running Kani.